edgexfoundry/edgex-docs/docs_src/security/V3Migration.md

 EdgeX 3.0 ("Minnesota") release implements a significant change to its security architecture.

-In EdgeX "Fuji" release, EdgeX introduced an opt-in secure mode that featured a secret store capability based on Hashicorp Vault and a API gateway based on Kong.
+In EdgeX "Fuji" release, EdgeX introduced an opt-in secure mode that featured a secret store capability based on Hashicorp Vault and an API gateway based on Kong.
 The API gateway served to separate the outside Internet-facing network, which was "untrusted", from the internally-facing network, which was a "trusted".